 Social self-care is having fun with the people you love.
 It could mean making time to meet for lunch or simply having a video call.
-Socializing and connecting with people lifts up our emotional mental health with feelings of love, empathy and acceptance.
+Socializing and connecting with people lift up our emotional mental health with feelings of love, empathy, and acceptance.

-- Spend time with quality friends and family and share how your days are going.
-Don't be afraid to seek support from others, and to ask for help. - Be an active member of the community by joining an organization or volunteering at the local foodbanks, recreation centers, schools, etc.
+- Spend quality time with friends and family and share how your days are going.
+Don't be afraid to seek support from others, and to ask for help. - Be an active member of the community by joining an organization or volunteering at the local food banks, recreation centers, schools, etc.